mercycorps/InvestMap/readme.md

 ## Publishing

+Builds and deployments are handled by the `[middleman-deploy](https://github.com/middleman-contrib/middleman-deploy)` Gem.
 To publish changes to the `gh-pages` branch, navigate to your repository and run:

 ```
+$ middleman build
 $ middleman deploy
 ```

-Please only deploy from `master`.
+A shortcut for this is the one-line `$ middleman deploy --build-before`.
+Additionally, you may add automatic building to the config hash in `config.rb`.
+Please only deploy from the `master` branch.
 Verify your changes at the project's [public-facing endpoint](http://mercycorps.github.io/InvestMap/).